OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 The dependency tree is solved by poetry.

 Note: The libraries specified in the requirements files have been tested and work for the purpose of this project, however, these may be older versions.
-Hence, it is recommended for the user to set up a python virtual environment prior to installing these.
-This allows to keep dependencies required by different projects in separate places.
+Hence, it is recommended for the user to set up a Python virtual environment prior to installing them.
+This keeps dependencies required by different projects in separate places.

-After installing the requirements you can install the terminal with:
+After installing the requirements, install the terminal with:

 ```shell
 pip install .